 With warmer weather and the kids out of school, it’s no surprise that more than half of all moves are made between May and September.

-While summer weather is ideal for avoiding ice, rain and snow, the rising (and sometime extreme) temperatures can present different safety concerns, such as dehydration and heat exhaustion.
-New homeowners must take proper precautions to ensure safety and a smooth transition during the hotter weather.
+While summer weather is ideal for avoiding ice, rain and snow, the rising (and sometimes extreme) temperatures can present different safety concerns, such as dehydration and heat exhaustion.
+Heat isn’t the only concern.
+Moving in general can be very stressful.
+Thus, new homeowners must take proper precautions to ensure safety and a smooth transition during the hotter weather.

 Here are five tips to overcome the heat when moving from one home to the next this summer.